Hamiltonian Truncation with Larger Dimensions: Comparison Between UV Regulators

-For values of the scaling dimension $\Delta$ above this threshold, but also satisfying Eq.~\reef{sup4}, the fourth order coefficient regulated using a local regulator is finite.
-So long as the only mismatch between a Hamiltonian Truncation and locally regulated coefficient lies in the disconnected contributions, so that the difference between them equals $S_A-S_B$, we can conclude that the entire Hamiltonian Truncation regulated coefficient will diverge as $\D\rightarrow\infty$.
-In section~\ref{cptex}, we will provide an explicit example of a theory where this divergence can be seen.
-This new divergence is absent when local regularisation is used.

-The threshold in Eq.~\reef{redline} also corresponds to the threshold at which subleading divergences arise for the integrals over disconnected parts of the four--point function, such as \reef{loc1}.
+The threshold in Eq.~\reef{redline} also corresponds to the threshold at which subleading divergences arise for the integrals over disconnected parts of the four--point function, such as \reef{cyl43}.
 A subleading divergence appears if the total superficial degree of divergence of the integral exceeds one.
 We determine the superficial degree of divergence of the disconnected pieces by separately calculating the superficial degrees of divergence coming from the two regions of the integral where there are singularities.
-In the case of $D_2$ defined in \reef{d2}, these two regions are when $x_2\sim1$ and when $x_1\sim x_3$.
+Using the second term of \reef{c4} as an example, we find that these two regions are when $x_1\sim x_2$ and when $x_3\sim 1$.
 Each region has a superficial degree of divergence of $2\Delta-d$.
 The total superficial degree of divergence is therefore double this quantity and it exceeds one when threshold \reef{redline} is crossed.
 For local regulators, subleading divergences are guaranteed to cancel between the integral over the full four--point function and the integrals over disconnected pieces.
 For the Hamiltonian Truncation regulator, this cancellation no longer happens.

 We summarise the analysis of this section in Fig.~\ref{dimsfig}.
 For perturbing operators with dimension below each gray line, the corresponding (locally regulated and connected) $n$-point function is finite.
-In particular, for perturbing operators with dimension $\Delta \leq 3/4$ the fourth order corrections to the Casimir energy is well defined, in the local regularisation scheme.
+In particular, for perturbing operators with dimension $\Delta \leq 3d/4$ the fourth order corrections to the Casimir energy is well defined, in the local regularisation scheme.
 For perturbing operators with dimension above the red line the integral of the corresponding connected four-point function diverges when the Hamiltonian Truncation regulator is used.